 As one of the world’s most fascinating cellists, it comes as no surprise that Grammy-nominated Tina Guo is a busy musician.

-“Some days I go hiking, but for the most part (if I don’t have a recording session or have to go to another studio), I’m here.”
+“Some days I go hiking, but for the most part — if I don’t have a recording session or have to go to another studio — I’m here.”

 “I’m just gonna say it: I was forced to practice for eight hours a day, every day.
-I had to have a very instilled regiment because childhood was seen as a training ground for becoming a viable adult,” she said.
+I had to have a very instilled regiment because childhood was seen as a training ground for becoming a viable adult,” she says.

 “There weren’t a lot of people there, but it was dark and dirty,” she said of her first excursion into live rock music.
 “I don’t know, I just kind of loved it.
 It’s the complete opposite of the very proper background.
 It’s like you can do anything you want — there’s no one judging how you’re playing.”

 “I remember my parents — oh they were so angry!
-They were like: ‘What are you doing, you drop out of USC on a full scholarship, you’re half-naked and you have gold body paint.’
-But the video wasn’t even about sex.
+They were like, ‘What are you doing, you drop out of USC on a full scholarship, you’re half-naked, and you have gold body paint,’” says Guo.
+“But the video wasn’t even about sex.
 It was almost like a romanticized version of trying to express myself and so many pent-up, repressed things.”

-Being a World-Renowned Cellist
+Being a world-renowned cellist

-Today, Tina Guo is one of the world’s most sought-after musicians.
-The virtuoso cellist has been featured on the scores of “Sherlock Holmes,” “Wonder Woman,” “Iron Man 2,” “Vikings,” “Pirates of the Carribean,” and “The Lion King.”
-She’s also contributed to a number of soundtracks, including “Kung Fu Panda,” “X-Men: First Class,” “Hancock,” and “The Hangover 2.”
+Today, Guo is one of the world’s most sought-after cellists and is known for her unique blend of metal with classical music.
+The virtuoso cellist has been featured on the scores of Sherlock Holmes, Wonder Woman, Iron Man 2, Vikings, Pirates of the Caribbean, and The Lion King.
+She’s also contributed to a number of soundtracks, including Kung Fu Panda, X-Men: First Class, Hancock, and The Hangover 2.

 Beyond performing music for film, television, and video games, Tina is also a brand partner of Bentley.
-“I’m writing the music for the new 2018 Bentayga Hybrid.
+“I’m writing the music for the Bentayga Hybrid.
 I’m doing a cello-based piece that starts out acoustic and evolves into a more intense piece,” she enthuses while sharing a peek into the demo.

 “And how do you get that foundation?
-You practice the 10,000-Hour Rule.
-I think that a minimum of 10,000 hours of doing anything becomes so natural that it’s like sleeping or eating and just becomes part of who you are.”
+You practice the 10,000-hour rule,” advises Guo.
+“I think that a minimum of 10,000 hours of doing anything [makes it become] so natural that it’s like sleeping or eating and just becomes part of who you are.”